 He was a major figure of French Chanson, recording about 1300 songs in eight languages (including Armenian) over a career spanning 72 years.
 He wrote and co-wrote about 1000 songs for himself and for other prominent singers, including Édith Piaf. note

-Aznavour also built himself a sizeable acting portofolio in about 80 movie and TV productions, which included Jean Cocteau's Testament of Orpheus, François Truffaut's Shoot the Piano Player, Denys de La Patellière's A Taxi for Tobruk, the 1974 film version of And Then There Were None, Volker Schlöndorff's The Tin Drum and Atom Egoyan's Ararat.
-He was also had a cameo As Himself in The Truth About Charlie and was the French voice of Carl Fredricksen in Pixar's Up.
+Aznavour also built himself a sizeable acting portofolio in about 80 movie and TV productions, which included Jean Cocteau's The Testament of Orpheus, François Truffaut's Shoot the Piano Player, Denys de La Patellière's Un Taxi Pour Tobrouk, the 1974 film version of And Then There Were None, Volker Schlöndorff's The Tin Drum and Atom Egoyan's Ararat.
+He also had a cameo As Himself in The Truth About Charlie and was the French voice of Carl Fredricksen in Pixar's Up.